danielclickh/marketing-website-preview/src/engineering-resources-data/opentelemetry-otel.md

 ---
 title: 'An intro to OpenTelemetry (OTel)'
 slug: 'opentelemetry-otel'
-excerpt: "In this guide, we’ll explore OpenTelemetry (OTel), a framework for collecting and standardizing telemetry data—metrics, logs, and traces—enhancing observability and performance monitoring in modern software systems."
+excerpt: 'In this guide, we’ll explore OpenTelemetry (OTel), a framework for collecting and standardizing telemetry data—metrics, logs, and traces—enhancing observability and performance monitoring in modern software systems.'
 index: 12
 ---